-- 20-meter flight range to achieve catching points (in contrary to accuracy points min. range 30m).

-- Catching points are awarded based on Location of Catch rules in this section.
+- 20-meter flight range to achieve catching points (in contrary to accuracy points min. range 30m). - Legal catch is awarded 4 points no matter where it is caught.
+Catching points will not be based on accuracy or location of catch.

-- Inside the 20-meter circle: 4 points

-- On the 20-meter line: 3 points

-- Outside the 20-meter circle: 2 points